VirusTrans/LKZhang_rawdata/README.md

 ufish = UFish()
 ufish.load_weights()
 ```
  We recommend running the code in VS Code.
 A GPU may be required.
-Load the following packages.